sourabhxyz/MuftEducation.in/docs/btech/cs/computer_networks/pl.md

 ideal sharp edges.
 This means that a strong spike at the edge of one channel will be felt in the adjacent one as nonthermal noise.

-This scheme has been used to multiplex calls in the telephone system for many years, but multiplexing in time is now preferred instead.
-However, FDM continues to be used in telephone networks, as well as cellular, terrestrial wireless, and satellite networks at a higher level of granularity.

 ![FDM](../../../assets/btech/cs/computer_networks/p4.png)
 *Figure 2-5: [Tanenbaum] Frequency division multiplexing. (a) The original bandwidths. (b) The bandwidths raised in frequency. (c) The multiplexed channel.*